Andrew-Pohl/Volume_Buddy/README.md

 # Usage

-A distributed exe can be found in the dist folder if you don't wish to set up the develop environment.
+A distributed exe can be found in the releases tab if you don't wish to set up the development environment.

 Setting up the dev enviroment:
 ```